DaisukeDaisuke/AwaitFormOptions/README.md

 * ❌ Dependency-related exception **AwaitFormException** is **no longer** used at the API level.

-* ❌ The `neverRejects` and `throwExceptionInCaller` methods have been removed, as they cause severe phpstan warnings.
+* ❌ The `neverRejects` and `throwExceptionInCaller` argument have been removed, as they cause severe phpstan warnings.
   Use try-catch instead.

 * 🧨 **AwaitFormOptionsExpectedCrashException** has been added.